A Skookum is an ape-like creature said to inhabit the Mount St. Helens region of Washington State.

 It is sometimes said to have red eyes, either as a result of eye shine or an actual red pigmentation.

-The most lurid reported sighting of a Skookum was in 1924, when a group of miners were attacked by a huge ape-like beast.
+The most lurid reported sighting of a Skookum was in 1924, when a group of miners was attacked by a huge ape-like beast.

 The men were prospecting on the Muddy, which is a part of the Lewis River.
 They saw a number of large footprints, but did not know what to make of them until they saw a large creature peering at them from behind a tree.